Molly Searcy

-Molly Searcy is an American voice actress.
-Her notable roles were as Isuzu Sento in Amagi Brilliant Park, Rin Ōtomo in Psycho-Pass: Sinners of the System, Akame in Akame ga Kill!, Mako Reizei in Girls und Panzer, Ayaka Shindo in Beyond the Boundary, Centorea Shianus in Monster Musume, Tania in Beast Tamer, and Kiui Watase in Jellyfish can't swim in the night.
+Molly Glyncora Searcy (born November 25, 1986) is an American actress.
+Her notable roles were as Isuzu Sento in Amagi Brilliant Park, Rin Ōtomo in Psycho-Pass: Sinners of the System, Akame in Akame ga Kill!, Mako Reizei in Girls und Panzer, Ayaka Shindo in Beyond the Boundary, Centorea Shianus in Monster Musume, Tania in Beast Tamer, and Kiui Watase in Jellyfish Can't Swim in the Night.